Comparing EVgo (NYSE:EVGO) and Monro (NASDAQ:MNRO)

 |2.00

-This table compares Monro and EVgo’s gross revenue, earnings per share (EPS) and valuation.
+This table compares EVgo and Monro’s revenue, earnings per share and valuation.

 |Gross Revenue